 Safety is not a mere watchword, it should be imbibed in anything suggestive of the elements and home damage.
 Before the heavy rains, it is important to inspect the home, but during the downpour, do not venture out of the house to inspect the roof and so on or you put your life at risk.
 If there is an electrical wiring compromise, switch off the mains, and so on.
 Instead, if the rain becomes threatening, getting you and your family safe should be your number one priority.

 After the Storm

 Tread carefully when about to inspect your property.
 Avoid broken glasses and nails.
 Wear protective clothing like rubber gloves, boots even a face mask.

-· The basement or crawlspace- Prolonged heavy rainfall can be a nuisance and can turn your house to a swamp.
+- The basement or crawlspace- Prolonged heavy rainfall can be a nuisance and can turn your house into a swamp.
 Usually, the basement is not often inspected, until it starts giving off a damp, malodorous smell and may contain all types of harmful microorganisms.
-In this case, call a water mitigation professional for immediate evacuation and clean up, because these organisms cause all sorts of health problems, from skin diseases to gastrointestinal problems.
+In this case, call water mitigation professional for immediate evacuation and clean-up, because these organisms cause all sorts of health problems, from skin diseases to gastrointestinal problems.